Documentation and Replacement Documentation

 Significant financial interests or other relationships include grants, research support, employee, consultant, major stockholder, speakers bureau member, etc. The intent of this disclosure is not to prevent an instructor from presenting but to provide participants with information to base their own judgments.
 It remains up to the participant to determine whether an instructor’s interests or relationships may influence the presentation.

-Although the information contained in this course has been compiled from sources believed to be reliable—the copyright holder and the American Industrial Hygiene Association (AIHA) make no guarantee as to, and assumes no responsibility for, the correctness, sufficiency, or completeness of such information.
+Although the information contained in its courses has been compiled from sources believed to be reliable—the copyright holder and the American Industrial Hygiene Association® (AIHA) make no guarantee as to, and assumes no responsibility for, the correctness, sufficiency, or completeness of such information.

-Since standards and codes vary from one place to another, consult with your local Occupational or Environmental Health and Safety professional to determine the current state of the art before applying what you learn from this course.
+Since standards and codes vary from one place to another, consult with your local Occupational or Environmental Health and Safety professional to determine the current state of the art before applying what you learn from our education programs.